rihor/finder/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-You need to install the project dependencies.
+Use this command to install all the project dependencies:
 ```
 npm install
 ```

 ## Deployment

-After installing that, you just need to:
+After installing the dependencies, you just need to run:
 ```
 npm run dev
 ```